dasayan05/dasayan05.github.io/_posts/blog-tut/2018-11-25-intermediate-python-tutorial.md

         yield 3 # <- returns 3 and execution halts for the third time
 ~~~

 The obvious question now is, "What will happen when the `while` loop finishes and the control flow exits the Generator function ?".
-This is precisely what is used as the *condition of exhaustion* of the generation process.
+This is precisely what is used as the *condition of exhaustion* of the Generator.
 Python throws a `StopIteration` exception when the Generator exhausts.
 The client caller/client code is supposed to intercept the exception:

 ~~~python
 g = generator(10)